sudoswap/lssvm/README.md

 The `LSSVMRouter` allows splitting swaps across multiple `LSSVMPair`s to purchase multiple NFTs.

 An `LSSVMPair` can be TOKEN, NFT, or TRADE.
-The type refers to what the pool holds--an ETH pool has tokens that it is willing to give to traders in exchange for NFTs, an NFT pool has NFTs that it is willing to give to traders in exchange for tokens, and TRADE pools allow for both TOKEN-->NFT and NFT-->TOKEN.
+The type refers to what the pool holds:
+- a TOKEN pool has tokens that it is willing to give to traders in exchange for NFTs
+- an NFT pool has NFTs that it is willing to give to traders in exchange for tokens
+- a TRADE pools allow for both TOKEN-->NFT and NFT-->TOKEN swaps.

 The `LSSVMPair` `swap` functions are named from the perspective of the end user.
 EX: `swapTokenForAnyNFTs` means the caller is sending ETH and receiving NFTs.

 In order to determine how many NFTs or tokens to give or receive, each `LSSVMPair` calls a discrete bonding curve contract that conforms to the `ICurve` interface.
-Bonding curve contracts are intended to be pure; it is up to the `LSSVMPair` to update its state and perform input/output validation.
+Bonding curve contracts are intended to be pure; it is the responsibility of `LSSVMPair` to update its state and perform input/output validation.

 See inline comments for more on swap/bonding curve logic.

 ### Testing
 To help with code reuse, `base` contains actual swap logic to be tested in the form of abstract contracts, while actual test files inherit from various parent contracts found in `mixins` to implement the different choices of bonding curve, NFT, or token.

 `testgen-scripts` contains a Python script used to generate all combinations of bonding curve, NFT, and token for each test in `base`.
-They are then placed into `test-cases`.
+They are then placed into `test-cases`, which are the actual test files that get run.

-Files are named with the convention of bonding curve type, then NFT type, then token type, e.g. `NoArbBondingCurveLinearMissingEnumerableETH`.
+Test files are prefixed with a shortened name of the base test they implememnt (e.g. NoArb for NoArbBondingCurve), which is then followed by the specific bonding curve type, then NFT type, then token type, e.g. `NoArbLinearMissingEnumerableETH`.

-We recommend using `forge` to run the tests, but `dapptools` also works.
+Our testing setup is compatible with both `forge` and `dapptools`.
+We recommend `forge` as it is significantly faster to run.

 ---